sunappushotto/docs/plugins/safesnap.md

 ---
-description: Combine the Gnosis Safe with Snapshot
+description: Combine the Gnosis Safe with Sunappushotto
 ---

 # SafeSnap